pbskumar/lox/jlox/README.md

 [ ] Implement immutable env to use persistent data structures

 [ ] Extend resolver to report error if local variable is never used

+## Classes
+[ ] Define static class members instead of this largely unwieldy and open class structure.
+  * may be a new keyword?: